-- Switching to another class of anti-glaucoma medication that is similarly effective at lowering IOP may also be a viable option.
-For example, a unilateral trial of an α-agonist (e.g., brimonidine) or β-blocker (e.g., timolol) could be considered.3 - Use of more than one alternative agent could be considered in patients with PAPS if each agent has demonstrated efficacy but is insufficient in achieving target IOP as monotherapy.3 - Of note, prostanoid prostaglandin E2 receptor agonists (EP2 agonists) do not have a prostaglandin chemical structure but induce similar IOP-lowering effects to PGAs.^{4, 28, 35} However, they do not result in FP receptor-associated hypertrichosis and periorbital fat atrophy.^{4, 28} In addition, studies have reported improvements in PAPS upon switching from PGAs to EP2 agonists.36
+- In case PGA cessation is not suitable, switching to another PGA associated with a lower likelihood of PAPS (e.g., LAT or TAF) could be considered, particularly where a positive response in IOP is observed upon treatment switch.13, 15, 21-24 The APGS recommends switching to a PGA associated with a lower likelihood of PAPS.
+For example, LAT and TAF can be effective in reducing DUES. - Switching to another class of anti-glaucoma medication that is similarly effective at lowering IOP may also be a viable option.
+For example, a unilateral trial of an α-agonist (e.g., brimonidine) or β-blocker (e.g., timolol) could be considered. - Use of more than one alternative agent could be considered in patients with PAPS if each agent has demonstrated efficacy but is insufficient in achieving target IOP as monotherapy.

-EP2 agonists could therefore be considered as an alternative to PGAs when aiming to avoid PAPS.^{4, 28}
+Of note, prostanoid prostaglandin E2 receptor agonists (EP2 agonists) do not have a prostaglandin chemical structure but induce similar IOP-lowering effects to PGAs.
+However, they do not result in FP receptorassociated hypertrichosis and periorbital fat atrophy.
+In addition, studies have reported improvements in PAPS upon switching from PGAs to EP2 agonists.
+EP2 agonists could therefore be considered as an alternative to PGAs when aiming to avoid PAPS, and be used as first-line drugs in terms of IOP lowering efficacy and tolerability.